vercel/next.js/docs/basic-features/eslint.md

   - `react-hooks`
   - `jsx-a11y`
   - `import`
-- You've defined specific `parserOptions` that need to be different how Babel is configured within Next.js
+- You've defined specific `parserOptions` that are different from how Babel is configured within Next.js (this is not recommended unless you have [customized your Babel configuration](https://nextjs.org/docs/advanced-features/customizing-babel-config))
-- You have `eslint-plugin-import` installed with Node and/or TypeScript resolvers defined
+- You have `eslint-plugin-import` installed with Node.js and/or TypeScript [resolvers](https://github.com/benmosher/eslint-plugin-import#resolvers) defined to handle imports

 Then we recommend either removing these settings if you prefer how these properties have been configured within [`eslint-config-next`](https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/index.js) or extending directly from the Next.js ESLint plugin instead: